Special Needs Toys for Cerebral Palsy

 2. Students Who Are Deaf or Hard of Hearing

-• Assistive listening devices: Most of these devices follow the basic principle of magnifying a video or instructor’s voice or sound, which is then translated to a student’s hearing aid or cochlear implant, allowing them to follow along with lessons.
+• Assistive Listening Devices: Most of these devices follow the basic principle of magnifying a video or instructor’s voice or sound, which is then translated to a student’s hearing aid or cochlear implant, allowing them to follow along with lessons.

-• Infrared systems: Infrared systems transmit audio signals to a magnetic field around a student’s head — produced by a receiver — which a hearing aid can tap into.
+• Infrared Systems: Infrared systems transmit audio signals to a magnetic field around a student’s head — produced by a receiver — which a hearing aid can tap into.
 These systems are usually used by adults in theaters or conference rooms, but are equally beneficial for students in classroom settings.

 3. Students With Speech Disabilities